captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## SMALL ALISON:
-He said he’s going to see a psychiatrist?
+He said he has to see a psychiatrist?

 ---